VLA-Arena: An Open-Source Framework for Benchmarking Vision-Language-Action Models: Task Suites in VLA-Arena

 \section{Task Suites in VLA-Arena}

-Built upon the structured task design, VLA-Arena is a comprehensive benchmark organized into four dimensions, whose overview is provided in Figure \ref{fig:figure1}.
-Each dimension contains suites of tasks specifically designed to test a specific capability, such as Safety or Long Horizon (details in Appendix \textsection~\ref{sec:vla-arena-details}).
-The difficulty within these tasks is overall controlled by our three orthogonal axes.
+Built upon the structured task design, VLA-Arena is organized into four dimensions, whose overview is provided in Figure \ref{fig:figure1}.
+Each dimension contains suites of tasks designed to isolate a specific challenge, such as Safety or Long Horizon (see Appendix \ref{sec:vla-arena-details} for more details).

-\paragraph{Safety.} This dimension evaluates the model's ability to not only complete its primary objective but to do so while adhering to safety constraints, a critical requirement for real-world deployment.
+\textbf{Safety.~} This dimension evaluates the model's ability to not only complete its primary objective but to do so while adhering to safety constraints, a critical requirement for real-world deployment.
 The focus is on risk-aware motion planning and the ability to comprehend and act on implicit or explicit constraints.
 The primary task goal (\textit{e.g.,} pick up the cup) often remains simple.
 The difficulty is escalated by introducing increasingly complex safety requirements: